Posted on

 Pike Jig Fly , Fly and Micro Fishing Lure Experts

-In this blog we primarily are talking about the smaller Ammodytes tobianus – Lesser Sandeel as seen in the Fishin Addict Sandeel Fly Collection.
-As you see in the pic this lure is extremely lifelike and would be an ideal fishing lure choice to run over large sandy areas with pinnacles of rocks in between.
+In this blog, we primarily focus on the smaller Ammodytes tobianus – the Lesser Sandeel, featured in the Fishin Addict Sandeel Fly Collection.
+As shown in the image, this lifelike lure is an ideal choice for fishing over large sandy areas interspersed with rocky pinnacles.

 Appearance

-Ammodytes tobianus – Lesser.
-The most common inshore variety.
-Species vary in size but rarely exceeds 20cms in length.
-Elongated body with pointed head and mouth.
-Long dorsal fin which runs two-thirds of the length of the body, with anal fin running one third.
-Upper body can range in colour from yellowish to black or grey/green.
-Flanks and underside are white.
-Chevron pattern can be present on the belly.
+Ammodytes tobianus – the Lesser Sandeel is the most common inshore variety.
+While species can vary in size, they typically do not exceed 20 cm in length.
+They have an elongated body with a pointed head and mouth, and a long dorsal fin that extends two-thirds of the body’s length, with an anal fin that runs one-third.
+The upper body can range from yellowish to black or grey-green, with white flanks and underside.
+A chevron pattern may be present on the belly.

 Locating Sandeel Hotspots

-They favour shallow inshore waters over sandy seabeds and can be found around beaches, estuaries, harbours and piers.
-All around the UK and Northern Europe as far as Iceland, over sandy and light shingle seabeds.
-Lesser sandeel stay close to the shore and are rarely found in water more than twenty metres deep.
-Harbour, estuaries and sheltered bays often hold lesser sandeel.
+Lesser Sandeels prefer shallow inshore waters over sandy seabeds and can often be found around beaches, estuaries, harbours, and piers throughout the UK and Northern Europe, as far as Iceland.
+They typically stay close to the shore and are rarely found in waters deeper than twenty meters.
+Sheltered bays, harbours, and estuaries are prime locations for finding Lesser Sandeels.

 Misconception